 The Battle of Crete will remain forever in military history as the scene of the largest German airborne operation of World War II.
-In Greek history, it also serves as another chapter showing the bravery and the ultimate triumph of the Hellenic spirit.
+In Greek history, it also serves as yet another chapter exemplifying the bravery and ultimate triumph of the Hellenic spirit.

-The Cretans – who only four decades earlier had fought for and won their independence after 250 years of Ottoman occupation – came out of their homes and challenged Hitler’s forces using whatever weaponry they had.
+The Cretans—who only four decades earlier had fought for and attained their independence after 250 years of Ottoman occupation—came out of their homes and challenged Hitler’s forces using whatever weaponry they had at their disposal.
 It was the first time the Germans had encountered significant opposition from a local population.

-The Cretan Resistance was one of the factors that led to the fatal delay of the the Nazi invasion of the Soviet Union, while also reducing the number of troops available for missions in the Middle East and in Africa.
+The Cretan Resistance was one of the factors that led to the fatal delay of the the Nazi invasion of the Soviet Union while also reducing the number of troops available for missions in the Middle East and Africa.